itowlson/brigade-slack-gateway/README.md

 ### Labels

-**These are not yet implemented because of the Brigade 'must match' restriction.**

 * **command:** the command name, including the slash (e.g. `/release`)
 * **channel:** the name of the channel, excluding the `#` (e.g. `hound-activities`)